Bachelor of Science in Health Sciences

 • Pharmaceutical Sales Representative

-Offered at South University, Columbia; South University, Richmond; and South University, Virginia Beach.
+Offered at Columbia, Richmond and Virginia Beach.

 The Bachelor of Science in Health Science degree program is designed to provide a firm foundation for competency development in health sciences or in public health that prepares graduates to seek entry-level employment in a range of positions in the healthcare industry.
 Such employment occurs at facilities including health practitioners' offices, hospitals, home healthcare services, outpatient care services, nursing care facilities, health insurance companies, and state and government healthcare programs.
 The program is designed to prepare students for graduate study and the recognition of the need and ability to engage in continued personal and professional growth in the healthcare field.